 Asymmetric Information and the Distribution of Trading Volume

 We propose the Volume Coefficient of Variation (VCV), the ratio of the standard deviation to the mean of trading volume, as a new and easily computable measure of information asymmetry in security markets.
 We use a simple microstructure model to demonstrate that VCV is strictly increasing in the proportion of informed trade.
 Empirically, we find that firm-year observations of VCV, computed from daily trading volumes, are correlated with extant firm-level measures of asymmetric information in the cross-section of US stocks.
-Moreover, VCV increases following exogenous disruptions in analyst coverage, while VCV initially increases and then steeply decreases around earnings announcements.
+Moreover, VCV increases following exogenous reductions in analyst coverage induced by brokerage closures, and steeply decreases around earnings announcements.

 Keywords: VCV, Trading volume, Informed trading